evs-chris/raport/README.md

 ### Filtering, sorting, and grouping

-Filters are simply expressions that are applied to each value in a dataset, where values that evaluate to a truthy value are included in the filtered set.
+Filters are expressions that are applied to each value in a dataset, where values that evaluate to a truthy value are included in the filtered set.
 Similarly, sorts are expressions that are applied to each value in the dataset and they used to sort the dataset (currently using `array.sort()`).
 A sort expression can be an array, where each expression is applied if the previous results in equality.
 Groupings are also expressions that are applied to each value in the dataset, and the result from the evaluation is used to group the values into a map of results with the group evaluations as keys.

 All of these operations are supported on any dataset in a report, and some widgets have their own data sources that can extend the report data sources.